 Cradle Mountain Attractions

 Cradle Mountain has it all.
 Jagged contours epitomise the feel of a wild landscape.
-See ancient rainforest and alpine heathlands, icy streams cascading out of rugged mountains and a wealth of
+See ancient rainforest, alpine heathlands, and icy streams cascading out of rugged mountains.

 Located adjacent to the World heritage listed Cradle Mountain National Park, Devils @ Cradle is a unique Tasmanian conservation facility focussing on the protection and preservation of Tasmanian Devils.
 Visit the sanctuary for guided tour and educational talks on the Devil lifecylce and threats.

 (IMAGE CREDIT: Tourism Tasmania & Michael Walters Photography)

 A unique, purpose built showcase for environmental photography, The Wilderness Gallery will lift your spirits and expand your horizons with beautiful and dramatic images from around the world.

 (IMAGE CREDIT: Tourism Tasmania & Kerry & Malcolm Nicholson)

 Discover the secret side of Cradle Mountain by exploring the remote hidden canyons of the spectacular Dove River.
 Accessible only by canyoning this is an unique insight into Tasmania's Wilderness.

 For novice and advanced riders alike Cradle Country Adventures gives you the opportunity to live it up outdoors with the quintessential Australian experience, horse riding through Tasmania's Western Wilderness.
 Experience a range of landscapes with your choice of half, full and multi day tours.